 Baselane

-Baselane is a complete property management platform for landlords and real estate investors.
-It’s one of the best rent collection apps on the market.
-Trusted by 50,000+ real estate investors, it offers online rent collection, tenant screening, accounting, banking, and tax reporting all in one place.
+Baselane is an integrated banking and bookkeeping platform for multi-unit owners and real estate investors.
+Trusted by 50,000+ real estate investors, it offers online rent collection, accounting, banking, and tax reporting for all your properties under one login.

-With Baselane, landlords can receive payments directly into their existing bank account or open Baselane banking accounts for each property and unit to keep finances organized.
+With Baselane, you can receive payments directly into your existing bank account or open Baselane banking accounts for each property and unit to keep finances organized.
 With QuickPay, payouts are available as early as two days.

 ACH rent payments are free when using Baselane’s banking account, and tenants who prefer debit or credit card payments pay a competitive 3.49% fee.

-For landlords who want automation and organization, Baselane is one of the best choices on the market.
+If you want automation and organization, Baselane is one of the best rent collection apps on the market.

 Key features